jared-hughes/casual-serious-language/README.md

   - Or maybe instead an `enum Usage { Discarded, Used(ip), Unknown }` to also avoid a bunch of `Use()`
 - (Maybe) Panic for runtime errors instead of propagating `Result`.
 - Say "Syntax Error" etc in error messages.
 Maybe set this up as a category on the diagnostic object?
+- `TODO-errormsg` and `TODO-perf` in the code.
+- Reserved words to disallow some names like `union` or `yeet`.

+Projects

 - Codemirror in the web preview, to underline errors.
   - Ctrl-Enter to run code.
-- `TODO-errormsg` and `TODO-perf` in the code.
-- Reserved words to disallow some names like `union` or `yeet`.
-- Insert semicolon (`;`) after final close-curly of if-then and if-then-else.
+- Auto-formatter.
+  - Allow last statement to not have a trailing `;`, and insert the `;`.

 Bug fixes